 This tasty destination is a tucked-away treat on Hilton Head Island.
 They feature French-inspired fare that is always thoughtfully created and expertly prepared.
-The menu is seasonal and always changing, even daily, depending on what the freshest catch is.
+The menu is seasonal and constantly changing, even daily, depending on the freshest catch.
 Charlie’s is the perfect pick for a truly Parisian experience.

 What started as a one-room bistro has since grown into a warm and spacious setting that feels warm and welcoming.
 The atmosphere is refined and fancy without feeling stuffy, and the grub is nothing less than gourmet.
 The wine list is perfectly curated to pair with each plate.
 We recommend making a reservation ahead of time.

 Kenny B’s serves some delicious cajun food and fresh seafood, as the name suggests.
 It features the usual staples like jambalaya, beignets, and crawfish dishes.
 I’m a sucker for jambalaya, so it shouldn’t be much of a surprise this restaurant was a hit with me.
 Expect all the dishes to be packed with flavor and plenty of spices.

 The interior embodies the lively spirit the French Quarter is known for with an absurd amount of decorations.
 It’s an excellent spot for the whole family in a relaxed atmosphere.
 They also serve up a fantastic breakfast!

 Old Oyster Factory is a quaint institution of the Hilton Head foodie scene set along the scenic Broad Creek.
 This space was originally an oyster cannery in the mid-1900s.
 Today you can soak in the views of the vast marshland landscape as you savor every flavor of your plate.